 Summer has come and gone since the world witnessed the agonizing death of George Floyd.
 And yet, despite the angst and outrage, it seems the parade of such events continues unabated.
 In just late August, Jacob Blake was shot in the back seven times by a white police officer in Kenosha, Wisconsin.

-There’s a lot of curiosity around inclusion—and for good reason.
-By 2025, less than 10 years from now, millennials will comprise nearly 75 percent of the workforce.
-And as with their approach to workplace flexibility, they are changing the conversation and forcing HR and business leaders to re-think what it means to have both a diverse and an inclusive workplace.
+It’s against this backdrop that interest in workplace diversity, equity, and inclusion has intensified dramatically in recent months.
+By 2025 – just five years from now – millennials will comprise nearly 75% of the workforce.
+And as with their approach to workplace flexibility, they are changing the conversation and forcing HR and business leaders to rethink what it means to have diversity, equity, and inclusiveness in the workplace.

 Essentially, millennials are bringing more humanity to the discussion.
 The survey found that when millennials define diversity, they are:

 - 32% more likely to focus on respecting identities